Restrictions on financial transactions involving Iran

 - a humanitarian transaction related to the provision of aid or humanitarian services.

-The Secretary has 28 days after the application is made to make a decision under Regulation 8; if he or she fails to do make a decision, the transaction is taken to have been exempted from regulation 7.
+The Secretary has 28 days after the application is made to make a decision under Section 8; if he or she fails to do make a decision, the transaction is taken to have been exempted from section 7.
 The Secretary is able to extend this period to 56 days by written notice to the applicant given within 28 days of the application being made.

-Regulation 9 authorises the Secretary to exempt a person from regulation 7 if the Secretary considers it appropriate to do so having regard to the objects of the AML/CTF Act.
+Section 9 authorises the Secretary to exempt a person from section 7 if the Secretary considers it appropriate to do so having regard to the objects of the AML/CTF Act.